 - Have access to the school’s managing allegations against adults procedures and whistle blowing policy.
-(The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 – line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: email@example.com.)
+In addition, the NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 – line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: firstname.lastname@example.org.

 - Have access to What to do if you are worried a child is being abused 2015: Advice for practitioners DFE 2015

 - Understand that any indication of failure to follow any of the procedures set out within this policy will led to a formal investigation by the school.

 - The school meets the statutory responsibilities set out in Keeping Children Safe in Education (DFE 2021) and Working Together to Safeguard Children (DFE 2018).

 - The school has a strategy for providing early help together with other agencies and supporting children and families by carrying out early help assessments, drawing upon the Local Safeguarding Children Partnership (LSCP) ‘Responding to Needs Framework.’

 - The child protection policy is reviewed at least annually by the full governing body and available to parents, normally via the school’s website.